iamalinguist/iamalinguist.github.io/_projects/1_project.md

 As a secondary objective, the project will develop a basic parsing tool for Hindi, labelled as Hindi Tree (HT) serving as a proof of concept for applying theoretical findings.
 It will be free for users to use and develop parsing for Hindi or Hindi-like SOV languages.

-> Latest Update on Nov, 25- The HT application is currently hosted [here](https://iamalinguist.github.io/hinditree/).
+> Latest Update on Nov, 25- The HT application is currently hosted [ONLINE HERE](https://iamalinguist.github.io/hinditree/).
 If future updates require migration to a new platform or technology, the same page will provide the necessary redirection and access details.

 This hybrid approach ensures a theoretical investigation of the language while demonstrating its computational applicability.
 The project is expected to yield significant contributions to linguistic scholarship and provide a foundational tool for Hindi syntax parsing.